-• In-network benefits apply to hospital services received from a network hospital or ambulatory surgical center.
-Out-of-network benefits apply to hospital services received from a non-network hospital or ambulatory surgical center.
-In addition to the deductible and coinsurance described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
+- In-network benefits apply to: - 1.
+Hospital services received from a network hospital or ambulatory surgical center' and - 2.
+When the circumstances described in Surprise billing protections apply for certain out-of-network professional services. - Out-of-network benefits apply to hospital services received from a non-network hospital or ambulatory surgical center.
+In addition to the deductible and coinsurance described for out-ofnetwork benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except under the circumstances described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.